 - Age 45: 6 percent

 It was through my experience with conception and fertility challenges that I decided to retrain to become a Natural Fertility Practitioner.
-I knew that if I could conceive against all the odds just by being more fertility aware, changing some things in my life and becoming healthier, that I could certainly help others to do the same.
-And it is more than worth the effort!
+I knew if I could conceive against all odds just by being more fertility aware, changing some things in my life and becoming healthier, I could certainly help others to do the same!